The New Scooby-Doo Movies

 The New Scooby-Doo Movies is an American animated mystery comedy television series produced by Hanna-Barbera for CBS.
-It is the second television series in Scooby-Doo franchise, and follows the first incarnation, Scooby-Doo, Where Are You!
+It is the second television series in the Scooby-Doo franchise, and follows the first incarnation, Scooby-Doo, Where Are You!
 It premiered on September 9, 1972, and ended on October 27, 1973, running for two seasons on CBS as the only hour-long Scooby-Doo series.
-Twenty-four episodes were produced, 16 for the 1972–73 season and eight more for the 1973–74 season.
+Twenty-four episodes were produced, sixteen for the 1972–73 season and eight more for the 1973–74 season.

 Aside from doubling the length of each episode, The New Scooby-Doo Movies differed from its predecessor in the addition of a rotating special guest star slot; each episode featured real world celebrities or well-known animated characters joining the Mystery, Inc. gang in solving mysteries.
-This concept was later revisited with a similar series titled Scooby-Doo and Guess Who?, which premiered in 2019.
+This concept was later revisited with a similar animated series titled Scooby-Doo and Guess Who?, which premiered in 2019.

 The New Scooby-Doo Movies was the last incarnation of Scooby-Doo airing on CBS, and also the franchise's final time to feature Nicole Jaffe as the regular voice of Velma Dinkley, due to her marriage and retirement from acting.